Virden Oil Dome All-Stars 1957

 Terry Kirlin

-Kirlin played in the Manitoba Junior Baseball League for six years, four with Transcona and two with Legion 141.
-He led the league in home runs and was a two-time All-star.
-He then played for Iowa Western College in 1974 and Augsberg University from 1975-1978.
-Upon returning to Manitoba in 1978 he started the season in Dauphin.
-The following season, in 1979, he joined the Elmwood Giants Seniors.
-With the Giants he was considered a key player, appointed captain and served as playing coach until he retired from playing.
-While playing with the Elmwood Giants they appeared in the League finals twelve times, winning one Redboine League championship.
-He then served as the Elmwood Giants Seniors coach until 1997.
-He led the Giants to fourteen League Finals, one League Championship, one Provincial Championship and four Western Canadian Championship appearances.
-As a captain and coach he was well respected and loved.
-He was known for handing out player report cards to teach and encourage his team.
-He also served on the Redboine Board of Directors from 1989-1998 as a player representative, Vice President and as President.
+Terry Kirlin was born in Winnipeg, Manitoba.
+Kirlin was an excellent player and an even better coach.
+He played in the Manitoba Junior Baseball League for six years, four of which were with Transcona, and two were with Legion 141.
+He led the league in home runs and was on the all-star team two times.
+Kirlin then played for Iowa Western College in 1974, and Augsburg University from 1975-78.
+Upon returning to Manitoba in 1978, he started playing ball with Dauphin’s senior team.
+Following one season with them, in 1979 he joined the Elmwood Giants’ senior team.
+With the Giants, Kirlin was considered a key player.
+He was appointed team captain and later served as playing coach for many years.
+While playing with the Elmwood Giants, they appeared in the league finals 12 times and won a Redboine League championship.
+Kirlin then served as the senior Elmwood Giants’ coach until 1997.
+From this coaching role, he led the team to 14 league finals, one league championship, one provincial championship, and four western Canadian championship appearances.
+As captain and coach he was well respected and loved.
+Kirlin was known for handing out player report cards to teach and encourage his team.
+He also served on the Redboine Board of Directors from 1989-98 as a player representative, vice president, and president.

 Glen Hunter

-Hunter has been part of Manitoba Baseball from the late 1970s as a player, coach and clinician.
-While with the Elmwood Giants Bison Baseball team he won the Provincial Championships and the Western Canadian Championships in 1978.
-From 1978-1981 he played on the Elmwood Giants Junior team, winning League Championships in 1978, 1979 and 1980 as well as the National Junior Championships in 1978, Western Canadian Championships in 1979 and winning silver at the Western Canadian Championships in 1980.
-This team was inducted into the Manitoba Baseball Hall of Fame in 2006.
-From 1982-1993 he played for the Elmwood Giants Senior team.
-The team made it to the league finals in 1982-1988 and 1990-1993.
-While playing for the Giants he was selected for the Redboine League All-star team four times.
-Since the late 1980s he has been involved in organizing clinics for both players and coaches and is considers one of Manitoba’s leadings clinicians.
+Glen Hunter was born in Winnipeg, Manitoba.
+He has been apart of Manitoba baseball for decades as a player, coach, and clinician.
+While with the Elmwood Bison Baseball team, he won the provincial championship and western Canadian championship in 1978.
+From 1978-81 he played on the Elmwood Giants junior team, winning the league championships in 1978, ’79, and ’80.
+They also won the national junior championships in 1978, the western Canadian championships in 1979, and silver at the western Canadian championships in 1980.
+This Elmwood team was inducted into the Manitoba Baseball Hall of Fame in 2006.
+From 1982-93, Hunter played with the Elmwood Giants senior team.
+This team made it to the league finals consecutively from 1982-88, and then again from 1990-93.
+While playing for the Giants, Hunter was selected for the Redboine League all-star team a total of four times.
+Hunter has also coached many teams, including the provincial midget all-star team who finished fourth at the national championships in 2008, and the Elmwood Giants juniors who won the western Canadian championships in 2010.
 In 2008 he was chosen as Manitoba’s High Performance Coach of the Year.
-He has also coached numerous teams, including the Provincial Midget All-Star team who finished fourth at the National Championships in 2008 and the Elmwood Giants Juniors who won the Western Canadian Championships in 2010.
-He has also been highly involved with the administration of the M.J.B.L. and recently served as Vice-President and Director of Media Relations.
+For decades, Hunter was also involved in organizing clinics for both players and coaches.
+Late in his career, he was highly involved in the administration of the Manitoba Junior Baseball League, and he has served as vice-president and director of media relations.